Eddie-Carrizales/Tweet-Clustering-Using-K-Means/README.md

 A tweet can be considered as an unordered set of words such as {a,b,c}.
 By "unordered", we mean that {a,b,c}={b,a,c}={a,c,b}= etc.

-A Jaccard Distance Dist(A, B) betwee tweet A and B has the following properties:
+A Jaccard Distance Dist(A, B) between tweet A and B has the following properties:
   * It is small if tweet A and B are similar.
   * It is large if they are not similar.
   * It is 0 if they are the same.